-Just about any motor can be used to generate electric current, if it is wired correctly and certain rules are followed for its use.
+You can use just about any motor to generate electric current, if it is wired correctly and you follow specific rules for its use.
 Modern AC induction motors are quite simple to wire as alternating current generators, and most will begin generating electricity the first time you use them.
 These motors don't use magnets and the generator relies on residual magnetism to generate current.
 Because of this, some induction motors used as generators might need a little boost from a battery to start generating current.

 Inspect the motor's metal nameplate for the voltage, phase, full load current and speed.
-The full load current will be the maximum amperage you can expect from the generator.
-The rated voltage will be the approximate voltage it will generate.
-You will have to turn the motor/generator at 5 to 10 percent over its rated running speed to generate electricity.
-This motor/generator is a single phase device.
+The full load current is the maximum amperage you can expect from the generator.
+The rated voltage represents the approximate voltage it generates.
+You must turn the motor-generator at 5 to 10 percent over its rated running speed to generate electricity.
+This motor-generator is a single phase device.

 Cut four pieces of wire approximately 2-feet long, using the cutters on the wire stripper.
 Strip 1/2 inch of insulation from each end of all four wires.